wpswings/points-and-rewards-for-woocommerce/readme.md

 NOTE: The merchants can only add two user levels in the free version.
 The pro version on the other hand offers unlimited user levels and badge kinds.

 **2) Gamification Settings**: WooCommerce rewards plugin now enables merchants to make their websites more engaging and interesting with gamification settings.
 After enabling the settings your customers will get a chance to spin the “win-wheel” and earn rewards.
 The settings of this feature are completely dynamic.
 The merchants will be able to fully customize the win-wheel.
 Admins take the reins!
 Tailor your win-wheel down to the last detail: choose positions, colors, and segments, and set the points for each section.
 Craft an experience that's uniquely yours.
 Decide whether customers can spin freely or implement cooldown periods.
 Keep the engagement level just right for your audience.

+After the enhancement, the guest users can also see the wheel but will have to log in to be awarded the WooCommerce loyalty points.

 **3) Restrict Rewards Points**: With this feature of the WooCommerce loyalty program plugin, merchants can restrict customers from earning reward points on the purchase of products that the customers have bought by redeeming their existing reward points.